Choosing the Best MLOps Platform: a Comprehensive Comparison of MLOps Platforms

 Comparing machine learning and MLOps platforms is incredibly tricky as these products are complex.
 Generally, the differences between platforms can only be fully realized with real-world testing with an actual use-case.
 The marketing messaging for these platforms is very similar so getting clear differentiation is difficult (note to self, think different 😉).

-A common way to compare platforms is to compare features.
+One way to compare MLOps platforms is to compare features.
 Many of these platforms are quite identical in top-line features, but how the features work in practice vary wildly.
-Therefore we’ve chosen to compare the platforms in how they position themselves.
+Therefore one might compare the platforms by how they position themselves.

 Traditional machine learning focus vs. deep learning focus

 Products that focus on traditional machine learning are built for structured data (SQL, Excel, etc.) and efficient processing through, for example, Spark.
 These MLOps platforms may also offer additional capabilities for data analysis and data manipulation in visual tools.

 Valohai makes managing datasets in computer vision easy.Read How